rrovetto/CCSDS-Navigation-Data-Messages-Ontologies/README.md

 - To ideate and innovate in support of space data managemnet, and spaceflight safety and sustainability

 ### Status
-- In progress, dependent on support
+- In progress.
-- As a personal project, support is needed (see links below)
+- As a personal unfunded project to date, support is needed (see links below)

 ## Support - How you can help
 If you find value in this work, please donate at the links below.
-As unfunded work in my own time, while searching for employment, studentships, and formal collaborations, your support will help maintain and provide ethical compensation for this work which stands to contribute to the community and support safe and sustainable spaceflight into the future.
+As unfunded work in my own time, while searching for employment, industry partners, studentships, and formal collaborations, your support will help continue development, maintain and provide ethical compensation for this work, work which stands to contribute to the community and support safe and sustainable spaceflight into the future.

-You can help by offering financial support, employment or study opportunities, industry partnerships, use-cases, datasets, subject-matter expertise, mentorship, pro-bono technical services, co-authorship invitations
+You can help by offering: financial support, employment or study opportunities, industry partnerships, use-cases, datasets, subject-matter expertise, mentorship, pro-bono technical services, co-authorship invitations
 [Contact](https://ontospace.wordpress.com/contact), or [schedule a meeting](https://tinyurl.com/hm8wu2sa)

 * Donate: